buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     A change is proposed for review.
     Automatic checks like :file:`checkpatch.pl` can be automatically triggered.
     Beware of what kind of automatic task you trigger.
-    At this point, no trusted human has reviewed the code, and a patch could be specially crafted by an attacker to compromise your buildslaves.
+    At this point, no trusted human has reviewed the code, and a patch could be specially crafted by an attacker to compromise your buildworkers.

 ``ref-updated``
     A change has been merged into the repository.